LuxSci as Secure Connector for Gmail = LuxSci Email Encryption for Google

 - Tracking: LuxSci tracks the delivery status and properties for each message to each recipient.
 Once your email is relayed through LuxSci you can view reports on this and/or have emailed digests sent to you to monitor your messages.
 This includes message sending failures, as well as FeedBack Loops with ISPs.

-Once your Google Apps account has been set up, your administrator should be sure that “Outbound Relaying” is permitted for the account users.
+Once your Google Workspace account has been set up, your administrator should be sure that “Outbound Relaying” is permitted for the account users.

-Add the features and settings that you need, such as:
+Add any additional features and settings that you may need, such as: